 NC Farm to Early Care and Education

-Farm to Early Care and Education enhances the health and education of young children by developing systems and experiential learning that connect children and their families with local food and farms.
+Farm to Early Care and Education (Farm to ECE) enhances the health and education of young children by developing systems and experiential learning that connect children and their families with local food and farms.
 It includes any type of activities in ECE environments that incorporate local foods through meals and snacks, taste tests, lessons, farmer visits, cooking, growing food, and/or community and parent involvement.

 - NC Cooperative Extension Farm to Childcare webpage

 - Growing Minds Website for free activity, book, and curriculum ideas

 - More information on the Farm to Preschool Network and the Reach for the Stars curriculum which aligns Farm to ECE activities with ECERS

 - Michigan State Center for Regional Food Systems